 To keep the character of the 500-year barn and ensure the large kitchen extension flowed with the rest of the house, removed the doors from the original carriage arches and laid the same wooden flooring throughout the downstairs space, adding underfloor heating for extra comfort – nice.
 Add to that a reclaimed slate wall (a late addition after they found the idea on Pinterest) and aluminium glazing that took a while to source, the kitchen-living-diner was complete.

 “We kept adding and changing bits of the design, which probably wasn’t the best idea but meant we got what we wanted in the end,” laughs Glenn.
 But he and Suzanna wouldn’t change a thing about it now.
-“Once the extension was built, the interior was slow to take shape.
+“Once the extension was built, the interior was so slow to take shape.
 But with such a sudden start date, we knew it would be a labour of love,” she says .
-“We love the kitchen now it’s complete, and the whole space takes people’s breath away – our friends and family walk in and say ‘wow’.”
-Wow indeed.
+“We love the kitchen now it’s complete, while the whole space takes people’s breath away – our friends and family walk in and say ‘wow’.”

 Featured image: Initially, the couple wanted all double-height cabinetry, but they decided against it after Tony Lister of Simon Taylor Furniture suggested it would dominate too much.
 Instead, the design features a combination of high and low units to complement the architecture.